thunyavut/To-do-List-Application/README.md

-# 📝 Full-Stack Todo List App
+# 📝 To-do List App

-A simple full-stack Todo List application built with React (frontend) and Express + TypeScript (backend).
+A simple full-stack To-do List application built with React (frontend) and Express + TypeScript (backend).

 The app allows users to: